puyaalexxx/devhunters-fw/README.md

     - `"custom-term-name"` - will be `custom-term-name.php` file

-4. `"vb-modal-options-folder" => "options/vb/"`- this is the default folder where it will look for the settings, you can override it.
+4. `"vb-modal-options-folder" => "options/vb/"`- this is the default folder where it will look for the settings.
+   You can override it.

    Inside this folder, you will create php files or folders with the custom fields.
 The folders should match the post types where you enabled the VB from `"vb-register-on-post-types" => ["cpt1", "cpt2"]` setting.
 Inside these folders